njordulv/stopwatch/README.md

 # Stopwatch App

 A simple and elegant stopwatch application built with React and Vite.
-This application allows users to start, stop, and reset a stopwatch, displaying time in milliseconds for precise timing.
+This application allows users to start, stop, and reset a stopwatch, displaying time in format "mm:ss:ms" for precise timing.

 ## Features